 - Fine mesh strainer for dusting cocoa powder and confectioners’ sugar.

 - Wilton 2A piping tip or any tip with around a 1/2 inch opening (plus a disposable or reusable piping bag) for meringue mushrooms.

 - Thin kitchen/tea towel or parchment paper.
 You need either for rolling the cake, but I strongly recommend a towel because it’s better at helping to prevent cake cracks.
 It will get pretty dirty from the cocoa powder and cake, but stains should come right out in the wash especially if you rinse it with warm water first.

-- Plus the usuals: mixing bowls, whisk, rubber spatula, cutting board, saucepan, etc
+- Plus the usuals: mixing bowls, whisk, silicone spatula, cutting board, saucepan, etc.

 - Pictured: large white platter from Juliska’s Whitewash Berry & Thread line and square appetizer Christmas plates from Pottery Barn